jlouis2k4/cs46x-eth-smart-contracts-scaffolding/packages/hardhat/docs/index.md

 event FundingReceived(address contributor, uint256 amount, uint256 currentTotal)
 ```

+_Event that will be emitted whenever funding transaction is received_

 ### WithdrawRequestCreated

 ```solidity
 event WithdrawRequestCreated(uint256 requestId, string description, uint256 amount, uint256 noOfVotes, bool isApproved, address recipient)
 ```

+_Event that will be emitted whenever a withdraw request is created by the project owner_

 ### WithdrawRequestVote